Get Everyone Literally on the Same Page for Change!

 Research shows that up to seventy percent of all change initiatives fail.
 Let’s face it, change is hard, as is getting an organization on board and working through the process.
 One thing that has been known to be effective is onboarding teams not only to understand this change, but to see the process and the progress of institutional change.
 Charting Change will help teams and companies visualize this complicated process.

-I have developed the Change Planning Toolkit™ and the Change Planning Canvas™, which enable leadership and project teams to easily discuss the variables that will influence the change effort and organize them in a collaborative and visual way.
+I developed the Human-Centered Change methodology and the Change Planning Canvas™ to enable leadership and project teams to easily discuss the variables that will influence the change effort and organize them in a collaborative, visual, human way.
 It will help managers build a cohesive approach that can be more easily embraced by employees who are charged with the actual implementation of change.
 Charting Change will teach readers how to use this visual toolkit to build a common language and vision for implementing change.

 Where to Buy the Book (Hardcover)